alexdlaird/air-quality-bot/README.md

 # Wildfire Bot

-The Wilfire Bot is generally available by texting a zip code (415) 212-4229.
+The Wildfire Bot is generally available by texting a zip code (415) 212-4229.
 The bot will respond with information pertaining to wildfires and air quality.

 The instructions below illustrate how to similarly setup the bot in your own AWS and Twilio environments.